 Born: 1840; Died: 1886; Married: Mary Ann Flanagan

-Irish-born, Flourence McAuliffe, left Jeir in c.
-1865 (aged 25) to take over from James Hatch as the Ginninderra blacksmith.
+Irish-born Flourence left Jeir in c.
+1865 (aged twenty-five) to take over from James Hatch as blacksmith at the Ginninderra Blacksmiths Workshop.

-In 1860 he married Mary Ann Flanagan, with whom he was to have eleven children.
-Mary suffered during her life from episodic mental illness, particularly in 1869; but Flourence stayed faithful to her and supported his wife's recovery.
+In 1860 Flourence had married Mary Ann Flanagan, with whom he was to have eleven children.
+Mary suffered during her life from episodic mental illness, particularly in 1869, but Flourence stayed faithful to her and supported her recovery.

-In Ginninderra by 1870, the McAuliffes owned three small blocks contiguous with the blacksmith’s shop and supplemented their income with farming on the side.
+By 1870, the McAuliffes owned three small blocks contiguous with the blacksmith's shop In Ginninderra and supplemented their income with farming on the side.

 McAuliffe was no an ordinary smith.
 He made items of prize-winning quality such as the plough that won John Southwell a prize and much acclaim at the Queanbeyan Show.
 Shumack's Autobiography mentions that McAuliffe employed a very skilled off-sider, named John Wilson.
 This man dislocated both wrists in an accident soon after and never again worked as a smith, but he had shown Flourence some innovative methods from Glasgow.